At some point, we’ve probably all seen the spectacular sight of geese flying together in a V.

 Just as the birds fly together to create less resistance, if as a leader we can inspire and motivate others to share a common direction and work cohesively towards that goal, we will get there much quicker and with better outcomes.

 When geese are flying together, if a bird gets tired or tries to resist the will of the group, it feels the drag of the other birds pulling it back into formation.
-In our workplace we need to stay close to those with the same goals and aspirations as they are heading where we want to go.
+In our workplace, we need to stay close to those with the same goals and aspirations as they are heading where we want to go.

 Geese use a distributed leadership model.
-When the leading goose gets tired in swaps places with another member of the team so that it can support from behind and recharge itself.
+When the leading goose gets tired, it swaps places with another member of the team so that it can support from behind and recharge itself.
 This reminds us that a distributed leadership model is the most effective in building a strong team.
 Each person bringing their own valuable skills and ideas, each leading when they are the best person to do so.

 Geese honk to encourage those in front to keep up their speed.
 We should ensure we speak out to encourage others to be their best.
 This supportive environment will allow team members to flourish and feel valued.
-Ensure that your “honking” isn’t negative and accusatory as this will result in a demotivated team which lacks purpose.
+Ensure that your “honking” isn’t negative and accusatory as this will result in a demotivated team that lacks purpose.

-Finally, when a goose gets sick or falls behind two other geese break away from the flock and stay with it, either until it dies or is strong enough to re-join the group.
+Finally, when a goose gets sick or falls behind, two other geese break away from the flock and stay with it, either until it dies or is strong enough to re-join the group.
 When members of our team are struggling, we need to stand by them and support them until they can perform at their best again.
 Good leadership means being there for people when the chips are down, not just when they are helping us be successful.

 These lessons from geese are encapsulated in our 4 module Developing Leadership interactive online course.

 This module will enable you to develop an understanding of what it means to be a leader, considering styles of leadership and deciding what type of leader you need to be.
 This thinking and reflection will form the foundation of your developing leadership journey.